-2nd coyote attack under investigation after boy bitten in Lincoln Park
+Officials searching for coyote after several sightings, boy bitten in Lincoln Park

 Police said the man walked into the Northwestern Memorial Hospital emergency room around midnight.
 He is in good condition and expected to be treated and released.

-Around 4 p.m.
-Wednesday, a 5-year-old boy was attacked and bitten on the side of his head outside the Peggy Notebaert Nature Museum in Lincoln Park.

-The boy was taken to Lurie Children’s Hospital and is in stable condition.

-Around 2 a.m.
+Hours later around 2 a.m.
 Thursday, WGN photographer John Loboda spotted a coyote roaming around the Northwestern Hospital campus near the area where the man was attacked.

 Loboda said the coyote appeared to be aggressive, and was limping.